MatinNezami/ClientValidation/README.md

 email@: email didn't match
 ```

-You can not use `details-error` in login and more pages
+You can not use `details` in login and more pages

 #### Inputs Check